A country in West Africa. From the Wikipedia entry, some details relevant to this period:

 The administration of Yahya Jammeh changed the long-form name to Islamic Republic of The Gambia in December 2015.[21]
 On 29 January 2017 newly elected President Adama Barrow changed the name back to Republic of The Gambia.[22][23]

-The Gambia is one of a small number of countries for which the definite article is commonly used in its English-language name and where the name is not either plural or descriptive (e.g., "the Philippines" or "the United Kingdom").[24]
+The Gambia is one of a small number of countries for which the definite article is commonly used in its English-language name and where the name is neither plural nor descriptive (e.g., "the Philippines" or "the United Kingdom").[24]
 The article is also officially used by the country's government and by international bodies.
 The article was originally used because the region was named after "The Gambia [River]".
 In 1964, shortly prior to the country's independence, Prime Minister Dawda Jawara wrote to the Permanent Committee on Geographical Names for British Official Use requesting that the name The Gambia retain the definite article, in part to reduce confusion with Zambia which had also recently become independent.[25]
 The Gambia is also one of only two countries whose official name feature the article "the", with the other being The Bahamas.

 History